3/15/2025

 As students across the nation begin taking their seats for standardized tests, they do so with the encouragement and support of their teachers.
 These same teachers have often spent hours of classroom instruction time diligently working to prepare their students for the tests, putting together thoughtful lessons to establish familiarity with content, teaching test-taking strategies, and calming anxieties about sitting for exams.
 Teachers are the pillars that support students during test season.
 But who is supporting the teachers?

-Discussion during faculty meetings and hallway conversations about state assessments and other standardized tests often demonstrate the frustrations teachers feel over mandated testing.
-From the amount of time that tests take away from genuine classroom instruction to the fear that teachers will be judged based on the performance of their students, test season is a difficult time for teachers across the board.
+Discussions during faculty meetings and hallway conversations about state assessments and other standardized tests often demonstrate the frustrations teachers feel about mandated testing, from the amount of time that tests take away from genuine classroom instruction to the fear that teachers will be judged based on the performance of their students.
+In short, test season is difficult for teachers across the board.

-Principals and other school administrators are in the unique position to support teachers and other school personnel during this time.
+Principals and other school administrators are in a unique position to support teachers and other school personnel during this time.

 Here are four ways school administrators can help motivate and support teachers during assessment time.